Blue-Rocket/BRCocoaLumberjack/README.md

 	log4Debug(@"Hi again, from %@", NSStringFromClass([self class]));
 ```

+Note that `DDLogDebug` and `log4Debug` produce the same results, they are just two different styles to accomplish the same thing, which is something like this:

+	DEBUG 08162039:19.307 c07    ViewController.m:23 viewWillAppear:| Hi there, ViewController

-Note that `DDLogDebug` and `log4Debug` produce the same results, they are just two different styles to accomplish the same thing.
-The world loves variety, and the former style comes from CocoaLumberjack while the latter comes from the [log4cocoa](http://log4cocoa.sourceforge.net/) project (and is more similar to log4j if you're coming from that world).
+The world loves variety, and the `DDLog` style comes from CocoaLumberjack while the `log4` comes from the [log4cocoa](http://log4cocoa.sourceforge.net/) project (and is more similar to log4j if you're coming from that world).

+The logging output is by using the default formatter, which reads like this:

+ 1. Log level - _DEBUG_
+ 2. Timestamp - _08162039:19.307_ which is _MMddHHmm:ss.SSS_ format, as Aug 16 20:39:19.307
+ 3. Thread - _c07_
+ 4. File name and line number - _ViewController.m:23_
+ 5. Method name - _viewWillAppear:_
+ 6. Pipe - _|_
+ 7. Message - _Hi there, ViewController_

 Project Setup
 -------------